genyarko/impactsuite/README.md

 ## Features

 - **Live Caption & Translation** – streams microphone audio into a lightweight Gemma model to produce captions with optional translation.
 - **Offline Quiz Generator** – generates multiple choice quizzes from a topic using Gemma and stores results in Room.
 - **Voice CBT Coach** – records audio, detects emotion and suggests Cognitive Behavioural Therapy techniques while maintaining a local conversation history.
-- **Plant Disease Scanner** – uses CameraX with a TensorFlow Lite classifier to recognise plant diseases in real‑time.
+- **Image Classification** – uses CameraX with a TensorFlow Lite classifier for on‑device image recognition.
 - **Crisis Handbook** – answers safety questions and links to local resources using function calling.

 The app is a single module project (`:app`) with an additional dynamic asset pack (`:gemma3n_assetpack`) used for delivering large AI models on demand.

 ## Building